carlgieringer/sophistree/packages/browser-extension/docs/Features.md

 ## Highlights

 - Creating a new excerpt highlights the selected text
-- Loading a content page while the sidebar is open with an active map will apply highlights for all excerpts in the map from this page.
+- Loading a content page while the side panel is open with an active map will apply highlights for all excerpts in the map from this page.
 - Hovering over a higlight will emphasize the highlight.
-- Closing the sidebar removes highlights from all pages.
+- Closing the side panel removes highlights from all pages.
-- Opening the sidebar with an active map adds highlights to all pages.
+- Opening the side panel with an active map adds highlights to all pages.
 - Activating a new map replaces highlights from the previously active map, if any, with highlights from the new map in all pages.
 - Deleting the last map removes highlights from the content pages.